gennit-project/multiforum-frontend/README.md

 Here's the sitewide in-person event list with an active filter, shown here at mobile width.
 All the same filtering features work at mobile width as well.
-Here, the events are filtered by two forums, so not all of the map markers are displayed.
+Here, the events are filtered by the birdwatching forum, so not all of the map markers are displayed.

 ![Sitewide filtered event list at mobile width](./screenshots/sitewide-filtered-event-list-at-mobile-width.png)